Swift-Teacher/MemeMaster/README.md

 You can learn more about and sign up for Apple Teacher here: [Apple Teacher](https://www.apple.com/education/k12/teacher-resources/).

 ### Activate
 We want our students to activate any prior knowledge on the topic.
 Since the students have previously made the MemeMaker app, they will all have the starting point of the project.
-However, the goal of the project is to greatly improve the app and enable the user to use their own photos create a meme.
+However, the goal of the project is to add functionality to the app and enable the user to use their own photos create a meme.
 Here is the activity I use with my students:

 1. Take a selfie.
 2. Open Keynote and pick a basic white or basic black project.
 3. Insert your selfie into the slide, adjust the size of the picture so that it covers the entire slide.
 4. You can adjust the transparency level of the picture to mimic a filter feature.